Krista and Tatiana Hogan: Progression to childhood

 In January 2009, a documentary was filmed which reported on the twins, and followed their progress up to their third birthday.
 This documentary was released and aired in October, 2010.
-In this documentary, it was confirmed that they share a thalamus which connects their brainstems.
+In this documentary, it was confirmed that though each girl has her own thalamus, there is a connector piece, a "thalamus bridge", which connects the two thalami together.
 Through this shared brain tissue structure and the interconnected neurons, one brain receives signals from the other brain and vice versa.
-This documentary also reported on experiments that were carried out that confirmed that visual cortex signals based on what one girl saw, were received by both girls' brains.
+This documentary also reported on experiments that were carried out that confirmed that visual cortex signals based on what one girl saw were received by both girls' brains.
 So in effect, one twin could see what the other twin was seeing, making them unique even among craniopagus twins.

 At this time, Tatiana suffered from a sleep apnea condition that occasionally caused her to stop breathing for up to 20 seconds.
 A sleep apnea specialist, Dr. Fred Kozak, surgically treated her sleep apnea.
 Not long after the surgery, her heart shrank to a more normal size and its rate dropped such that it no longer carried all of the burden of circulating blood for both brains.

 The documentary reports that the twins are progressing well, and have achieved all the normal childhood milestones, such as walking, talking, and counting.

 A 2014 CBC Radio documentary described how they can feel and taste what the other is experiencing.
 Later it was also confirmed that they can see through each other's eyes.

+Thalamic connection between each other's minds

+The twins' unique thalamic connection may provide insight into the philosophical and neurological foundations of consciousness.
+It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
+Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
+If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.